-Given these dynamics, it is critical that the design and implementation of the IAS is equitable and fully integrates a gender perspective.
-In this process, the full and effective engagement of stakeholders (detailed in Module 11) can help ensure that benefits are equitably and fairly shared among those promoting and undertaking REDD+ interventions.
+Given these dynamics, it is critical that the design and implementation of the IAS is equitable and fully integrates a gender perspective3.
+In this process, the full and effective engagement of stakeholders can help ensure that benefits are equitably and fairly shared among those promoting and undertaking REDD+ interventions.